You are here

 How much do vaccines cost?

 Many vaccines are provided free to the public by the BC Government.
 The cost of vaccines you need to buy ranges from about $60 to $200 per dose (multiple doses may be required in a vaccine series).
 There may be extra fees for consultation, dispensing, and injecting.
 Vaccine costs vary throughout the province for the various types of vaccines, depending on where you get them.
-Some health insurance plans cover the costs of vaccines; check with your provider.
+Some health insurance plans cover the costs of vaccines; check with your insurance provider.

 Will my health plan cover the cost of the vaccines I have to buy?